 • Aging

-Treating enlarged pores can be complex, but sometimes it is enough to correct the diet and establish a regular facial cleansing, even with scrubs 2-3 times a week.
+Treating enlarged pores can be complex, but sometimes all it takes is a change in diet and regular facial cleansing, even with scrubs 2-3 times a week.

-Discover all the secrets to taking care of your skin naturally, with our skincare guides .
+Discover all the secrets to caring for your skin naturally, with our skincare guides .

-Do you want to know how to fight blackheads?
-I talk about it in the Beauty Magazine Yumibio, in the article onhow to eliminate blackheads.
+Want to know how to combat blackheads?
+I talked about it in the Yumibio Beauty Magazine article on how to eliminate blackheads.